Verisk Analytics (VRSK) Q1 2017 Results - Earnings Call Transcript

 Patrick T. Halfmann - Morgan Stanley & Co.
 LLC

 Good morning.
 This is Patrick in for Toni.
 I wanted to go back to the stream of new products.
 How should we think about the relative commercial impact of the new products you're currently developing or rolling out across the insurance business, as compared to the classic products you developed and rolled out over the last three years?
-I'm wondering if there are just fewer home runs left to hit in that market?
+I'm wondering if there are just fewer home runs left to hit in that market.

 Scott G. Stephenson - Verisk Analytics, Inc.